zdravkov/kendo-docs/getting-started/web/sortable/overview.md

 Sortable widget should be initialized for Grid's [`table element`](../../../api/web/grid#fields-table).
 In the general case filter property of the widget should select all `tr` elements that are direct children of the table's `tbody` element.

+> In case Grid's editing is enabled the developer should use a more specific filter selector that excludes the item which is currently in edit mode.
+For example `.filter(">tbody >tr:not(.k-grid-edit-row)"`.
+In this way the Sortable functionality will not interfere with Grid's editing feature.

     $("#grid").data("kendoGrid").table.kendoSortable({
         filter: ">tbody >tr", //set the filter
         hint: function(element) { //customize the hint